 For the second dough:

-- Gradually add the softened butter and mix until well incorporated.
+- Change to the dough hook.
+Gradually add โ cup unsalted butter, softened and mix until well incorporated.

-- Add the reserved flour and salt in ½ cup additions.
+- Add 1 ½ cups all-purpose flour and ½ teaspoon salt in ½ cup additions.

 - Knead for 10 minutes at medium speed.
 The dough should be soft and buttery.
 It should not clean the sides of the bowl completely, but add up to ½ cup more flour if the dough is still too wet and pools in the bottom and sides like a thick cake batter.

-- Turn out the dough onto a clean surface and, with floured hands, deflate first and then gather it to make a loose ball.
+- Turn out the dough onto a clean surface and, with lgihtly floured hands, deflate first and then gather it to make a loose ball.
 The dough should be soft and elastic, sticky but easy to work with.

-- Shape into a loose ball and place in a well-buttered pandoro pan (see Notes for alternatives), cover with a clean kitchen towel, and let rise until doubled, between 1 to 2 hours.
+- Shape into a loose ball and place in a well-buttered pandoro pan (see Notes for alternatives).
+Cover with a clean kitchen towel, and let rise until doubled, between 1 to 2 hours.

-- Preheat oven 30 minutes before baking to 350º F /180ºC.
+- Preheat oven 30 minutes before baking to 350ºF (180ºC).

 - Bake pandoro bread for 20 minutes on the middle oven shelf.